mojaloop/typescript-template-bc/README.md

 **Notes:**
 - Replace `module-name` with the correct module name, it corresponds to the name property in the module `package.json`, usually starting with `@mojaloop/`
 - Replace `npm_dependency_name` with the correct dependency name
+- Common devDependencies, such as linters or test frameworks, should be installed/dependend in the main `package.json` to avoid repeating them in each of the monorepo's modules

 TBD finish this